aralroca/next-translate/README.md

     └── index.js
 ```

-And when we build the app, this **/pages** is automatically generated:
+Then, when we build the app, this **/pages** structure is going to be automatically generated:

 ```bash
 .